Focus on Irish History: From the 1913 Lockout to the 1916 Easter Rising

 Follow these steps to get the most out of a self-directed visit.

-We are currently developing an online resource for Schools which will be available by September 2014.
+We are currently developing an online resource for Schools which will be available in 2015.

 In the classroom, there are several follow-up activities you can do with your class.
 We suggest:

 - Design a new Irish flag, which symbols and colours would represent Irish people now?

 - Write a diary entry before and after the Rising, as one of the figures involved, for example a young person like Molly O'Reilly or Sean Healy, or one of the central figures like Patrick Pearse or Countess Markievicz